Contents

 Your target school will receive detailed data on your child’s performance in each subject and subtopic, and a summary report – showing standardised age scores and rankings.

 Looking for more information?
-Explore the Atom blog to find out about the admissions process for your target school and learn how to prepare for entrance exams.
+Explore the Atom blog to find out about school admissions, entrance exams and educational advice.

 Contents